eventide-project/docs/user-guide/consumers.md

 Specifying a value for the `correlation` parameter when starting a consumer causes the consumer's stream reader to filter the consumed stream using Postgres' support for JSON document querying.

 ```
-category(metadata->>''correlationStreamName'') = {some correlation category}'
+category(metadata->>'correlationStreamName') = 'fundsTransfer'
 ```

 ## Consumer Groups

-Consumers can be operated in parallel in a _consumer group_.
+Consumers processing a single input stream can be operated in parallel in a _consumer group_.
 Consumer groups provide a means of scaling horizontally to distribute the processing load of a single stream amongst a number of consumers.

 Consumers operating in consumer groups process a single input stream, with each consumer in the group processing messages that are not processed by any other consumer in the group.